History of Kilgore, Texas: Oil period (1930–1945)

-This explosive growth left most civic services overwhelmed, and as a result Kilgore was forced to incorporate in 1931 due to the crime, and unsafe conditions.
+This rapid growth left most civic services overwhelmed, and as a result Kilgore was forced to incorporate in 1931 due to the crime, and unsafe conditions.
 With Malcolm Crim (part of an extremely influential family that at this point owned multiple buildings downtown such as the Crim office building, Crim Theater, a bank, and more) becoming the first mayor of Kilgore and with the city flooded with male workers and roustabouts, law enforcement struggled to keep order among the shanties, tents, and ramshackle honky-tonks that crowded Kilgore's main streets.
 On one occasion, they had to summon help from the Texas Rangers to keep the peace.

 Juke joints and the blues scene

 Among the musicians who shaped this scene was the, African-American singer and guitarist Andrew "Smokey" Hogg.
 Born in nearby, in 1914, Hogg spent his early career in the 1930s traveling throughout East Texas with his partner, the slide guitarist.
 Multiple sources document that Kilgore was a regular stop on their performance circuit, which also included Tyler, Greenville, and Palestine.
 The duo played in the juke joints and dance halls that catered to workers from the region's oilfields and lumber camps, years before Hogg achieved national recognition with hit records in the late 1940s.

-Oil production continued at a breakneck pace throughout the early 1930s, with more than 1,100 producing oil wells within city limits at the height of the boom.
+Oil production continued throughout the early 1930s, with more than 1,100 producing oil wells within city limits at the height of the boom.